-- 217. INTRODUCTORY ORGANIC CHEMISTRY LABORATORY (2).
-Laboratory studies of the properties of organic compounds; preparation of organic compounds; basic techniques of separation of mixtures and purification processes.
-Introduction to qualitative and quantitative analysis.
-Not open to Chemistry departmental majors.
-Generally not accepted by medical or dental schools.
-Six hours of laboratory per week.
-Prerequisite: Chemistry 216 (may be taken concurrently). - 220.
-PHYSICAL CHEMISTRY 1 (4).
-The first of a series of courses covering thermodynamics, properties of matter, atomic and molecular structure, chemical kinetics, photochemistry, and surface chemistry.
-Prerequisite: Chemistry 114, Mathematics 114, and Physics 114. - 222.
-PHYSICAL CHEMISTRY II (4).
-A continuation of Chemistry 220.
-Prerequisite: Chemistry 220. - 224.
-PHYSICAL CHEMISTRY III (4).
-A continuation of Chemistry 222.
-Prerequisite: Chemistry 222. - 231.
-ADVANCED INTEGRATED LABORATORY I (3).
+- 231. ADVANCED INTEGRATED LABORATORY I (3).
 Experimental work involving instrumental analytical techniques, inorganic syntheses, physical measurements on chemical systems.
 Analysis of experimental data, including the use of computer techniques.
 Nine hours of laboratory per week.
 Prerequisite: Chemistry 130 and 224. - 233.
 ADVANCED INTEGRATED LABORATORY II (3).
 A continuation of Chemistry 231.
 Nine hours of laboratory per week.
 Prerequisite: Chemistry 231. - 235.
 ADVANCED INTEGRATED LABORATORY III (3).
 A continuation of Chemistry 233.
 Nine hours of laboratory per week.
 Prerequisite: Chemistry 233. - 240.
 INORGANIC CHEMISTRY (4).
 Structural inorganic chemistry; coordination compounds; mechanisms of inorganic reactions; inorganic synthetic methods.
 Prerequisite: Chemistry 224 or concurrent enrollment in Chemistry 224. - 250.
 BIOCHEMISTRY I (5).
 Metabolism of carbohydrates and lipids; energetics in living systems.
-Laboratory study of the properties of biologically-significant compounds, including isolation and analytical techniques.
-Four hours of lecture and three hours of laboratory per week.
 Prerequisite: Chemistry 214 or 217. - 252.
 BIOCHEMISTRY II (5).
 Metabolism of nitrogenous compounds, with special emphasis on mammalian systems.
 Related metabolism in human specialized tissues covered where applicable.
 Use of advanced laboratory techniques in the isolation and analysis of compounds from biological samples.
 Three hours lecture and six hours laboratory per week.
-Prerequisite: Chemistry 250. - 256.
+Prerequisite: Chemistry 130 and Chemistry 250. - 254.
+BIOCHEMISTRY III (5).
+Metabolic control mechanisms.
+A discussion of known mechanisms of enzyme action, allosteric control of enzyme activation, and gene expression.
+Selected examples used to illustrate regulation of nucleic acid synthesis, protein biosynthesis, and other intermediate metabolic pathways.
+Laboratory work with selected biological systems to illustrate some of these regulatory aspects.
+Three hours of lecture and six hours of laboratory per week.
+Prerequisite: Chemistry 252. - 256.
 CLINICAL CHEMISTRY (4).
 Methods of analysis of body fluids and tissues.
 Relation of analytical results to interpretation of metabolism and diagnosis of disease.
 Two hours of lecture and six hours of laboratory per week.
-Prerequisite: Chemistry 250 (may be taken concurrently). - 260.
+Prerequisite: Chemistry 252. - 260.
 RADIOCHEMICAL TECHNIQUES (4).
 A survey of the principles and methods of nuclear science as applied to the investigation of chemical problems.
 Topics include nuclear reactions, radiation detection and measurement, preparation of tracers, and the techniques of handling and using radioactive materials.
 Two hours of lecture and six hours of laboratory per week.
-Prerequisite: Chemistry 114 and Physics 114.

-- 270. GENERAL OCEANOGRAPHY: PHYSICAL AND CHEMICAL (4).
+Prerequisite: Chemistry 114 and Physics 114. - 270.
+GENERAL OCEANOGRAPHY: PHYSICAL AND CHEMICAL (4).
 Physical and chemical characteristics of ocean waters.
 Geomorphology of ocean bottoms and shorelines.
 Transport and circulation phenomena.
 Energy budget of oceans.
 Prerequisite: NSM 150. - 272.
 MARINE CHEMISTRY (4).
 Chemical composition and physical properties of sea waters; methods of seawater analysis, chemical equilibria in the oceans; marine biochemistry.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisite: Chemistry 114 and Chemistry 212 or 216. - 274.
-GEOCHEMISTRY (4).
+Prerequisite: Chemistry 114 and Chemistry 212 or 216.

+- 274. GEOCHEMISTRY (4).
 An introduction to the principal methods for, and results of, the application of chemistry to the study of the earth.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisite: Chemistry 114. - 276.
-CHEMICAL CRYSTALLOGRAPHY (4).
-Identification of compounds by X-ray powder diffraction methods; laboratory problems in crystal symmetry, crystal stoichiometry and coordination theory; introduction to single crystal methods of structure determination.
-Three hours of lecture and three hours of laboratory per week.
-Prerequisite: Chemistry 112, Physics 112, and Mathematics 112. - 286.
+Prerequisite: Chemistry 114. - 286.
 AMERICAN SCIENCE AND TECHNOLOGY (4).
 A critical assessment of the historical development and present role of science and technology in America, with particular attention to the interrelationships of science and technology with industry, government, education, and culture. - 293.
-SUPERVISED LABORATORY PROJECTS (2,4).
-Laboratory projects to be carried out under the supervision of a chemistry faculty member.
+SUPERVISED LABORATORY PROJECTS (2,4).\ Laboratory projects to be carried out under the supervision of a chemistry faculty member.
 Designed for students of sophomore and junior standing.
 Prerequisite: Chemistry 114 and consent of instructor.
 Only CR/NC grades will be given. - 295.
-SELECTED TOPICS IN CHEMISTRY (2,4).
-Prerequisite: Consent of instructor. - 297.
-DIRECTED RESEARCH (2,4).
-Advanced laboratory work, with each student undertaking an independent and original investigation.
+SELECTED TOPICS IN CHEMISTRY (2,4).\ Prerequisite: Consent of instructor. - 297.
+DIRECTED RESEARCH (2,4).\ Advanced laboratory work with each student undertaking an independent and original investigation.
 Six or twelve hours of laboratory per week.
 Prerequisite: Senior standing and consent of instructor.
 Only CR/NC grades will be given.